 - e.
 Hearing Officers - 1.
 General Case: The head of the employee's department shall be the hearing officer. - 2.
 Department Head: A grievance claim against a department head reporting to another board or commission shall be filed with the board or commission.
-The chairperson of that board or commission will adjudicate the grievance as the hearing officer.
-A grievance against a department head appointed by the Board of Selectmen, not reporting to another board or commission, shall be filed with and heard by the Town Administrator.
+The chair of that board or commission will adjudicate the grievance as the hearing officer.
+A grievance against a department head appointed by the Select Board, not reporting to another board or commission, shall be filed with and heard by the Town Administrator.

 - 3. Board of Commission Members: A grievance claim filed against a member of a board or commission member shall be filed with that board or commission.
-The chairperson of the board or commission shall be the hearing officer.
-If circumstances reasonably warrant, the board or commission chairperson may request that the Town Administrator adjudicate the grievance.
-A grievance filed against the chairperson of a board or commission shall be adjudicated by the Town Administrator. - 4.
-Board of Selectmen: A grievance claim filed against a member of the Board of Selectmen shall be adjudicated by the Chairperson of the Selectmen.
-A grievance filed against the Chairperson of the Selectmen will be adjudicated by another Selectman voted by the Board of Selectmen.
-If circumstances reasonably warrant, the Board of Selectmen may appoint an outside independent third party to adjudicate a grievance against a member of the Board of Selectmen.
-No paid employee of the Town, or any person appointed by the Selectmen, shall be appointed to adjudicate a grievance filed against an individual Selectman. - f.
+The chair of the board or commission shall be the hearing officer.
+If circumstances reasonably warrant, the board or commission chair may request that the Town Administrator adjudicate the grievance.
+A grievance filed against the chair of a board or commission shall be adjudicated by the Town Administrator. - 4.
+Select Board: A grievance claim filed against a member of the Select Board shall be adjudicated by the Chair of the Select Board.
+A grievance filed against the Chair of the Select Board will be adjudicated by another Select Board member voted by the Select Board.
+If circumstances reasonably warrant, the Select Board may appoint an outside independent third party to adjudicate a grievance against a member of the Select Board.
+No paid employee of the Town, or any person appointed by the Select Board member. - f.
 Appeals: An employee may appeal a grievance decision.
 The appeal must be made in writing within ten (10) working days of receipt of the written grievance decision and filed with the appeal hearing officer.
 The appeal shall be heard within ten (10) working days of receipt and a written decision of the appeal shall be issued within ten (10) working days from the date that the appeal has been completed.
 A grievance shall be deemed waived and settled unless such grievance decision is appealed within the time limits prescribed. - 1.
-A grievance hearing decision issued by a department head or by a board or commission chairman, excluding the Board of Selectmen, may be appealed to the Town Administrator. - 2.
-A grievance hearing decision issued by the Town Administrator may be appealed to the chairperson of the Board of Selectmen. - 3.
-Employee grievance hearing decisions issued by the Selectmen are final.
+A grievance hearing decision issued by a department head or by a board or commission chair, excluding the Select Board, may be appealed to the Town Administrator. - 2.
+A grievance hearing decision issued by the Town Administrator may be appealed to the chair of the Select Board. - 3.
+Employee grievance hearing decisions issued by the Select Board are final.